 I AM JUST GRADUATING FROM LAW SCHOOL THIS YEAR – SHOULD I WAIT UNTIL I HAVE BEEN OUT OF SCHOOL FOR A WHILE (OR HAVE HAD A CLERKSHIP) TO APPLY?

 There is no need to wait to apply.
-Many candidates have received Fellowships right out of law school.
+Many candidates have received WLPPFP Fellowships right out of law school.
 Commitment to women’s rights issues can be demonstrated through undergraduate studies, volunteer work, law school courses and research as well as other extracurricular or paid activities and work.
 This Fellowship is a great way to start your legal career.

 HOW MANY APPLICATIONS DO YOU USUALLY RECEIVE?
 HOW MANY FELLOWS WILL THERE BE NEXT YEAR?

 I APPLIED IN THE PAST BUT DID NOT RECEIVE A FELLOWSHIP.
-I AM STILL INTERESTED IN BEING A WOMEN’S LAW FELLOW – SHOULD I APPLY AGAIN?
+I AM STILL INTERESTED IN BEING A WLPPF – SHOULD I APPLY AGAIN?

 HOW DO I APPLY FOR THE DOMESTIC VIOLENCE CLINIC FELLOWSHIP?